Skip to content

 • The processes and stores that make up a cluster, and what each one owns.

-• How the controller is wired internally — REST, gRPC, scheduler, module manager, SSE bus, persistence — and why there is no DI framework.
+• How the Controller is wired internally — REST, gRPC, scheduler, module manager, event bus, persistence — and why there is no DI framework.

-• The active-active HA model and the lease/fencing rules that keep it safe.
+• The active-active HA model and the lease/fencing rules behind it.

 The processes and the stores